bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 {% highlight elixir %}

 iex(4)> our_response = case knocking_at_our_door do
-...(4)>   friend -> "Come on inside, friend."
+...(4)>   friend -> "Come on inside, #{friend}."
 ...(4)>   enemy -> "Expelliarmus!"
 ...(4)> end
-"Come on inside, friend."
+"Come on inside, Voldemort."

 {% endhighlight %}

 Wait!
 What the hell just happened?!
-Voldemort knocked at our door, and we say, "Come on inside friend!"
+Voldemort knocked at our door, and we say, "Come on inside Voldemort."
 Let's check our variables (_and our underpants_) to see what happened...

 {% highlight elixir %}